jamesshore/ergotest/docs/assertion_api.md

 To specify an object with specific fields, use an object literal.
 Provide the keys you expect and put the key’s expected types as their value, as shown in the example below.

+To specify multiple allowed types, use an array with each allowed type.
+(To specify an optional type, use `undefined` as one of the allowed types.)

 There is no built-in way to check the types of an array’s elements.
 Instead, loop through the array and check the type of each element: `array.forEach(element => assert.type(element, expectedType));`

 Examples: